JJohnyy/Bohemian-Estates/README.md

   * the visitor should be well informed about a product th e company offers from product page
   * another goal fot hte first time visitor is to get an impression company is well established and experienced

+# Testing

+* page was tested in different browsers and sizes
+* friends and family members were asked to review the page and give feedback on issues and bugs

+# Known bugs

+* There is a bug in contact section where, on mobile device submit button is displayed with different border radius

 # Resposivness
 All 4 pages were tested in responsivness in chrome-developer tools and also in ami.resposivedesign